-Environmental assessment and management challenges Research topic O&G ORE ccs Sharks Baseline condition for threatened and migratory shark species is needed to improve understanding of distribution, abundance and habitat utilisation patterns to inform environmental impact assessments, levels of acceptable impact, monitoring of effects and ongoing activity management.
+Environmental assessment and management challenges Research topic O&G ORE ccs Sharks Baseline^ condition for threatened shark species is needed to improve understanding of distribution, abundance and habitat utilisation patterns to inform environmental impact assessments, levels of acceptable impact, monitoring of effects and ongoing activity management.
 Baseline understanding of shark (e.g. listed threatened and commercially important species) distribution, abundance and habitat utilisation using standardised survey protocols and monitoring techniques.
-Priority regions: Offshore renewable energy declared areas and priority areas identified for future offshore renewable energy project assessment. √ √ √ Marine turtles There are multiple offshore development activities that overlap with biologically important areas for marine turtles.
+Priority regions: Offshore renewable energy declared areas and priority areas identified for future offshore renewable energy project assessment. ✓ √ √ Marine turtles There are multiple offshore development activities that overlap with biologically important areas for marine turtles.
 Better definition of important foraging areas will assist in spatially and / or temporally avoiding biologically important periods and habitats.
-Consistent with the National Recovery Plan for Marine Turtles in Australia, offshore activities will need to demonstrate that anthropogenic activities in Biologically Important Areas will be managed such that biologically important behaviour can continue.
-Understand the relative importance of offshore areas for marine turtle interesting and foraging to inform light and noise impact assessment for offshore projects and activities.
-This should include the identification of important foraging and internesting habitat for green, flatback, hawksbill and olive ridley turtles at scales necessary to understand habitat utilisation patterns and the relative importance of habitats within 'biologically important areas'.
-Regions: North and Northwest Marine regions √ ✓ First Nations cultural and heritage values Culturally appropriate co-designed methods for evaluating and managing cultural sensitive information held by First Nations people so that cultural features of environment that may be affected by offshore energy developments can be evaluated and appropriately managed.
+Consistent with the National Recovery Plan for Marine Turtles in Australia, offshore activities will need to demonstrate that anthropogenic activities in biologically important areas will be managed such that biologically important behaviours can continue.
+Understand the relative importance of offshore areas for marine turtle internesting and foraging to inform light and noise impact assessment for offshore projects and activities.
+This should include the identification of important foraging and internesting habitat for green, flatback, hawksbill, leatherback and olive ridley turtles at scales necessary to understand habitat utilisation patterns and the relative importance of habitats within 'biologically important areas'.
+Regions: North and Northwest Marine regions √ √ First Nations cultural and heritage values Culturally appropriate co-designed methods for identifying, evaluating and managing culturally sensitive information held by First Nations people so that potential impacts to cultural features of the environment from offshore energy developments can be understood, evaluated and appropriately managed.
 The development of co-designed First Nations Heritage assessment framework(s) to create culturally safe and secure platform in which First Nations knowledge of and connection to Sea Country can be understood, evaluated and protected.
-Regions: Offshore petroleum and greenhouse gas acreage release areas, OEI Act declared areas. and priority areas identified for future offshore renewable energy project assessment. √ √ √
+An enhanced understanding of culturally important submerged places/locations, species and their cultural significance to inform the design and management of offshore energy projects and their potential impacts to First Nations communities, their traditional values and their culture.
+Regions: Offshore petroleum and greenhouse gas acreage release areas, OEI Act declared areas and priority areas identified for future offshore renewable energy project assessment. √ √ ✓